-A skeptical public
+A sceptical public

 Continental Mobility Study 2020, conducted by Continental and infas Institute for Applied Social Sciences, asked participants in five countries (Germany, France, the US, China, and Japan) about their mobility habits.
 The findings of the study were published in early January, and it is fair to assume that they raised some eyebrows in the e-mobility industry.